D'Addario & Company, Inc.

 We collect information you submit or post.
 For example, we collect product reviews and comments that you post on our site and your responses to surveys you complete.
 We also collect information when you contact us.

 We collect Internet and network activity information.
-If you use our website, we may collect information about the browser you’re using or your IP address.
+If you use our website, we may collect information about the browser you're using or your IP address.
 We might also collect device identifiers.
 We might look at what site you came from, or what site you visit when you leave us.
 We may collect page interaction information (such as what areas of the websites you visit and for how long, what search terms you enter, and what products or content you view and click on), and methods used to browse away from the page.
 If you use our mobile apps, we may also look at how often you use the app and where you downloaded it.
+We may engage or allow other parties to collect information on our websites and apps in these ways.
 We collect this information using the tracking tools described below.
-To control those tools, please read the Choices section below.
+To control those tools, please read the Section 5 below.

 We collect location information.
-We may automatically collect your precise location when you access our websites.
+We may automatically collect your precise location when you access our sites.
 We also collect information about your general location, using your ZIP code or postcode and IP address.

 We collect employment-related information.
 When you apply for a job, we collect information you submit as part of your application and resume.
 This might include your work experience and previous employment, your education, the URL to your personal or professional websites, your workplace skill sets and certifications, whether you need a visa to work in the United States, and/or salary expectations.
 If you apply for a job, you can choose to also voluntarily provide any of the following information: ethnicity, gender, disability status, and/or veteran status.